OctopusDeploy/blog/blog/2018-03/azure-functions/index.md

 To prove the point and show that I'm not trying to avoid doing work to add a new Azure Function step, let's take a look at building and deploying a basic Azure Function through Octopus Deploy.

 ## Creating and packaging a simple Azure Function Project
-For our simple Azure Function we will create a HTTP triggered endpoint that returns a json payload containing some values we want Octopus to provide during deployment.
+For our simple Azure Function, we will create a HTTP triggered endpoint that returns a JSON payload containing some values we want Octopus to provide during deployment.

 ### Visual Studio Project